 Sanibel Island and the surrounding area have some amazing waterfront restaurants and summer specials to enjoy.
 Every Thursday in August, the Sea Breeze Café, located at the Sundial Beach Resort & Spa, is offering Roast Rib Thursday from 5 p.m. to 9 p.m.
 Enjoy a king or queen cut of ranch prime rib with a house salad and jumbo baked potato

 Also enjoy live entertainment 5:30 p.m. to 8:30 p.m. on Mondays to go along with your $5 margaritas.
 The Lighthouse Restaurant and other Sanibel Island dining eateries will delight your fresh seafood and cocktail cravings too.
 Read our blog to review a few of our favorite waterfront restaurants in the area you should visit.

 Book Your Sanibel Island Visit

 Sanibel Island is peaceful, calm and quiet in August.
 A vacation rental is what you need to stay awhile and appreciate this beautiful waterfront town.
 Rent a fully furnished condominium today at Royal Shell Vacation Rentals.

 Enjoy Sanibel Watersports

 Is your calendar prepared now?
 Remember to schedule some time to rent a boat or schedule a charter to go fishing or to search for dolphins.
 Port Sanibel Marina offers dry storage and wet slip options if you’re bringing your own boat to Sanibel Island.
-You can also rent canoes, kayaks and paddle boards too.
+You can also rent canoes and kayaks too.
 Give us a call at (239) 437-1660 to plan your boating itinerary today.